Skip to main content

 Practice Trials

 During practice, participants receive visual feedback after each response (green checkmark for correct, red X for incorrect).
+Practice responses are recorded separately and do not count toward the main scored statistics.

 Participant Experience